-In addition, my office conducted a risk assessment of Treasury's charge card and convenience check program in fiscal year 2019.
-In a September 2019 memorandum, Risk Assessment of the Department of the Treasury's Charge Card and Convenience Check Program (OIG-CA-19-024; September 12, 2019), my office reported Treasury's overall risk of illegal, improper, or erroneous purchases and payments as low.
-However, moderate risks were identified at the component entity level for the Bureau of Engraving and Printing (BEP) and the Office of the Comptroller of the Currency (OCC).
-As a result, my office is currently performing an audit of the purchase card activities at OCC and plans to start an audit of BEP's charge card activities in fiscal year 2020.
-A risk assessment of Treasury's charge card and convenience check program for fiscal year 2020 is currently underway.
-We will use that risk assessment to make decisions for other future audits.
+In addition, during fiscal year 2020, my office conducted a risk assessment of Treasury's charge card and convenience check program for fiscal year 2019.
+In a September 2020 memorandum, Risk Assessment of the Department of the Treasury's Charge Card and Convenience Check Program (OIG-CA-20-032; September 9, 2020), my office reported Treasury's overall risk of illegal, improper, or erroneous purchases and payments as low.
+However, moderate risks were identified at the component entity level for the Bureau of Engraving and Printing.
+As a result, my office plans to start an audit of the bureau's charge card activities in fiscal year 2021.
+A new risk assessment of Treasury's charge card and convenience check program for fiscal year 2020 is currently underway.
+We will use that risk assessment to make decisions for future audits.